For a better experience, keep your browser up to date. Check here for latest versions.

 Indigenous IT solutions need to work right away, with user interfaces and designs that are understandable, intuitive to Indigenous people, and accessible to a wide range of technical and physical abilities.

 These requirements increase the likelihood of successful software adoption as staff are onboarded faster, their workload is reduced, and the impact of their efforts becomes more measurable.
-In other words, Indigenous software needs to be reliable, automate mundane tasks, do things faster, and save money over time.
+In other words, Indigenous software needs to be reliable, automate mundane tasks, do things faster, and save time.

 Time isn’t money, it’s people’s lives.
 There’s a lot of pressure on Indigenous organizations to do a lot of very difficult work with very few resources.
 While technology alone cannot solve this fundamental structural problem, it can alleviate pressure on frontline staff and managerial leadership to do more with less.
 This is often referred to as operating or administrative efficiency, and this is a key consideration that we unpack further below.

 The more that we centralize data into a single place and format, the easier it is to distribute outwards (newsletters, mail-outs, website updates, etc.), and keep updated by different departments, agencies, or individuals.

 Indigenous organizations can increase their administrative efficiency if they use a modular platform that combines industry-standard security practices, well-defined user roles, a single source of truth, and real-time collaboration.

 With this platform, they will spend less time finding things, sharing them, or figuring out who or what belongs where.